Meta-Grid/docker/README.md

 This repo contains everything, that is needed to build and run Meta#Grid in a docker container

 ## Prerequisites
-Install docker (or Docker Desktop).
+- docker (or Docker Desktop)
+- curl
+- jq or pip (package-management system for Python)

 ## Database content
 By default, a clean and empty database will be installed.